A hypergraph Heilmann--Lieb theorem: Introduction

-The other one is the following celebrated Heilmann-Lieb theorem \cite{Heilmann}, which gives a characterization of distribution of zeros of matching polynomials of graphs.
+The Heilmann--Lieb theorem~\cite{Heilmann} is a fundamental theorem in algebraic combinatorics which provides a characterization of the distribution of the zeros of matching polynomials of graphs.
+To state it, let us recall the definition of the matching polynomial.
+Given an $n$-vertex graph $G$, a {\em matching} in $G$ is a subset of its edges such that not two share a common vertex.
+Write $p(G,r)$ for the number of matchings in $G$ consisting of $r$ edges.
+In their celebrated paper~\cite{Heilmann}, Heilmann and Lieb defined the {\it matching polynomial} of $G$ to be the polynomial

-\begin{theorem}[Heilmann--Lieb \cite{Heilmann}] Let $G$ be a graph with maximum degree $\Delta(G) \geq 2$.
-Then the zeros (with multiplicities) of $\mu(G,x)$ are symmetrically distributed about the origin, and lie in the interval $\big(-2\sqrt{ {\Delta(G)} -1}, 2\sqrt{ {\Delta(G)} -1}\big)$. \end{theorem}
+\begin{theorem}[Heilmann--Lieb~\cite{Heilmann}] Let $G$ be a graph with maximum degree $\Delta(G) \geq 2$.
+Then the zeros (with multiplicities) of $\mu(G,x)$ are symmetrically distributed about the origin and lie in the interval $\big(-2\sqrt{ {\Delta(G)} -1}, 2\sqrt{ {\Delta(G)} -1}\big)$. \end{theorem}

+The Heilmann--Lieb theorem has many impressive applications including spectral graph theory~\cite{Farrell,LovaszPe,Marcus}, combinatorics~\cite{Chen,Godsil4,KahnKim}, and statistical physics~\cite{Heilmann1,Heilmann}.
+We refer readers to the textbooks~\cite{Godsil, Lovasz} for more background and history on matching polynomial theory, and see~\cite{Makowskya,Shi} for related graph polynomials.

-The bound $2\sqrt{ {\Delta(G)} -1}$ for zeros of matching polynomial of graphs in Theorem \ref{Heilmanntheorem} is closely related to the second largest eigenvalues of graphs.
+The bound $2\sqrt{ {\Delta(G)} -1}$ for zeros of the matching polynomial of graphs in Theorem~\ref{Heilmanntheorem} is closely related to the second largest eigenvalues of graphs.
 If $G$ is a $d$-regular graph, then $d$ is always the largest adjacency eigenvalue of $G$, called the trivial eigenvalue of $G$.
-The well known Alon--Boppana Theorem \cite{Alon} states that for every $d\geq2$ and $\varepsilon> 0$, there are only finitely many $d$-regular graphs whose second largest eigenvalue is at most $2\sqrt{d-1}-\varepsilon$.
-In addition, Friedman \cite{Friedman2008} proved that for every $\varepsilon> 0$, with high probability, random $d$-regular graphs have second largest eigenvalue smaller than $2\sqrt{d-1}+\varepsilon$, which was conjectured by Alon \cite{Alon}.
-Motivated by the above results, Lubotzky, Phillips, and Sarnark \cite{LPS} introduced the concept of {\it Ramanujan} graphs: $d$-regular graphs whose nontrivial eigenvalues are between $-2\sqrt{d -1}$ and $ 2\sqrt{d -1}$.
-It plays an important role in the study of linear expander of graphs \cite{Hoory}.
-Based on the upper bound in Theorem \ref{Heilmanntheorem}, Marcus, Spielman, and Srivastava \cite{Marcus} showed that there are infinitely many bipartite Ramanujan graphs by the breakthough technique called {\it interlacing family}.
-See \cite{Hall,Marcus} for more details and related topics.
+The well-known Alon--Boppana Theorem~\cite{Alon} states that for all $d\geq2$ and $\varepsilon> 0$, there are only finitely many $d$-regular graphs whose second largest eigenvalue is at most $2\sqrt{d-1}-\varepsilon$.
+In addition, Friedman~\cite{Friedman2008} proved that for every $\varepsilon> 0$, with high probability, random $d$-regular graphs have the second largest eigenvalue smaller than $2\sqrt{d-1}+\varepsilon$, which was conjectured by Alon~\cite{Alon}.
+Motivated by the above results, Lubotzky, Phillips, and Sarnark~\cite{LPS} introduced the concept of {\it Ramanujan} graphs: $d$-regular graphs whose non-trivial eigenvalues are between $-2\sqrt{d -1}$ and $ 2\sqrt{d -1}$.
+It plays an important role in the study of the linear expander of graphs~\cite{Hoory}.
+Based on Theorem~\ref{Heilmanntheorem}, Marcus, Spielman, and Srivastava~\cite{Marcus} showed that there are infinitely many bipartite Ramanujan graphs by the breakthough technique called interlacing families.
+See~\cite{Hall,Marcus} for more details and related topics.